Research Areas

 For a full list of past projects, please see the publications of Dr. Hoh and Dr. Dodder.

-Contaminant Fate and Human Exposure
+Contaminant Fate, Transport, and Human Exposure Assessments

 Example Projects